rohitanil/Otto/src/part1/README.md

 ### **2️⃣ Database Setup**

 - Docker Composer should createthe db  Schema required for the project.
 If not, you can create the schema manually using the SQL commands in init.sql file found in root directory.
-- Also adding a master.sql file with all of the data ( including scraping and llm responses) pre filled , for a just in case scenario if facing any issues with Anthropic Keys or miscellaneous issues.
+- Also adding a master.sql * (resources folder) file with all of the data ( including scraping and llm responses) pre filled , for a just in case scenario if facing any issues with Anthropic Keys or miscellaneous issues.

 ### **3️⃣ Required Input Files**